cdsittampalam/documentation/docs/Qredo Network.md

 #### Qredo Wallet

 Qredo wallet enables the management of money on the Qredo Network.
 A wallet links to an external cryptocurrency address and captures deposits into that address as funds it controls on the Qredo blockchain.
-A wallet is created when money is first added to the Qredo Network.
-Addresses need to be created for money coming in or out.
+A wallet is created when money is first added to the Qredo Network for deposits.
+Addresses need to be created for money going out.

 #### Qredo Blockchain